awslabs/amazon-app-runner-deploy/README.md

 ## License Summary

-This code is made available under the MIT license.
+This code is made available under the MIT-0 license, for details refer to [LICENSE](LICENSE) file.

 ## Security Disclosures